 His book is third book in the twelve minor prophets according to Hebrew order.

-Next: Andrew the Apostle
+Next person in the Bible: Andrew the Apostle

 Go to: List of people in the Bible